Discover ADHD Assessment & Multisensory Learning Support in Canterbury.

 If you or a loved one is seeking learning assistance following an ADHD diagnosis, our dedicated ADHD tutors are available and prepared to offer their expertise.

-At Neurosensory, we have the capability to conduct recognised screening assessments and provide letters of recommendation to identify individuals who may be experiencing ADHD symptoms.
-Once our initial assessment is complete, we can facilitate referrals to relevant healthcare professionals for an official diagnosis and subsequent clinical treatment, if required.
+Neurosensory provides recognised screening assessments and can supply letters of recommendation to identify individuals who may be dealing with ADHD.
+After conducting our initial assessment, we can guide them towards appropriate healthcare providers for an official diagnosis and any necessary clinical treatment.

 If you have concerns about your own or a loved one’s behaviour, scheduling an initial consultation with your GP is recommended.
 They can refer you or your child to a paediatrician, psychologist, or psychiatrist for an ADHD diagnosis.
 Alternatively, you have the option to book a child or adult ADHD assessment with us at Neurosensory, and we can assist in referring you to the appropriate provider for a diagnosis, if necessary.

-- Interviews (with yourself, your child, and/or with other primary carers of your child if applicable)
+- Interviews (with yourself, your child, and/or with other primary caregivers of your child if relevant)

-- Evaluations of language, speech, and movement
+- Language, speech, and movement checks

 Although most children are not typically evaluated for ADHD until they enter school, it is worth mentioning that diagnosis can occur as early as four years old.
 Early diagnosis plays a crucial role in establishing the right support systems to enable children to thrive academically.